Joseph Szigeti: International repute

 In 1939, to escape the war and Nazi persecution of the Jews, Szigeti emigrated with his wife to the United States, where they settled in California.
 (A year later, Bartók also fled to America, and just two days after his arrival, he and Szigeti played a sonata recital at the Library of Congress in Washington, D.C.)

 During the 1930s, 1940s and into the 1950s, Szigeti recorded extensively, leaving a significant legacy.
 Notable recordings include the above-mentioned Library of Congress sonata recital; the studio recording of Bartók's Contrasts with Benny Goodman on clarinet and the composer at the piano; the violin concertos of Beethoven, Brahms, Mendelssohn, Prokofiev (No. 1) and Bloch under the batons of such conductors as Bruno Walter, Hamilton Harty and Sir Thomas Beecham; and various works by J.S.
 Bach, Busoni, Corelli, Handel and Mozart.
 One of his last recordings was of the Six Sonatas and Partitas for solo violin by Bach; although his technique had deteriorated noticeably by that time, the recording is prized for Szigeti's insight and depth of interpretation.

-In 1944, Szigeti joinedJack Benny in a comic performance of Frantisek Drdla's Souvenir in the film Hollywood Canteen.
+In 1944, Szigeti joined Jack Benny in a comic performance of Frantisek Drdla's Souvenir in the film Hollywood Canteen.